The University of Manchester

 - Pastoral teams are on call in each university residence, providing support and guidance whenever needed.

 - Security is paramount, with most halls having swipe-card access systems and CCTV.
 All residents also have access to a designated 24-hour security team.

-- The city is well served by bus, train and tram, and the lack of hills means that cycling is a viable alternative.
-The Metroshuttle bus is free of charge.
+- The university is less than 10 minutes by bus from the city centre.
+The city is well served by bus, train and tram, and the lack of hills means that cycling can be a great way to get around.

-- Manchester International Airport is 10 miles south of the city and has a full range of international flights.
+- Manchester Airport is 10 miles south of the city, with flights to Europe and direct to many destinations worldwide.